Miki Onaga

-Miki Onaga (翁長 実希, Onaga Miki) is a Japanese racing driver set to compete for Kids com Team KCMG in Kyojo Cup.
-She is the 2022 Kyojo Cup champion.
+Miki Onaga (翁長 実希, Onaga Miki) is a Japanese racing driver set to compete for Nat Team KCMG in Kyojo Cup, which she won in 2022 for Fujita Yakkyoku Racing.

 Career

 Karting

 After competing in local karting championships, Onaga joined Scuderia Okinawa alongside Hibiki Taira to compete in the FS-125 class of the 2017 All-Japan Karting Championship.
 In 2023, Onaga won the All-Japan EV Karting Championship.

 Car racing

 Kyojo Cup debut and early success (2019–2021)

 After winning the Kart race and finishing third overall in the TGR-sponsored Dual Attack event, Onaga was given the TGR Woman Award and a drive in both the 2019 Toyota Gazoo Racing GR86/BRZ Cup and the Netz Cup Vitz Race.
 Following her appearance in the Vita of Asia race, Onaga made her debut in Kyojo Cup, entering the second round of that year's season.
 On her debut, Onaga started second and overtook Hinako Muramatsu in the closing stages of the race to take her maiden win in the series by less than three tenths.
 Despite finishing runner-up in the final two races of the season, Onaga lost out on the title by one point after Muramatsu won the final race and the title.

 In 2020, Onaga returned to Kyojo Cup.
 In the opening race of the season, she passed Ai Miura on the opening lap and won the red-flagged race by over seven seconds.
-Despite ending the season with a win in the finale, Onaga lost out on the title to Miura by 13 points.
+Despite ending the season with a win in the finale, she lost out on the title to Miura by thirteen points.
 Returning to Kyojo Cup for her third season, Onaga joined Fujita Pharmacy Racing after spending two years as a privateer.
 After a slow start to the season, Onaga won the final two races of the season and finished second in the standings to Shion Tsujimoto.